A selection of the Earl of Arran's votes

-- Has voted in 30.21% of votes in this House with this affiliation — below average amongst Lords.
+- Has voted in 30.21% of votes in this House with this affiliation up to the 2015 general election — below average amongst Lords.
 (From Public Whip)

 - People have made 0 annotations on this Lord’s speeches — average amongst Lords.

 - 5 people are tracking this peer — email me updates on the Earl of Arran’s activity

 - Has used three-word alliterative phrases (e.g. "she sells seashells") 23 times in debates — below average amongst Lords.
 (Why is this here?)